michielappelman/dsmr/README.md

-# DSMR component for ESPHome
+# DSMR 2.2/3.0 component for ESPHome

 The [SlimmeLezer](https://www.zuidwijk.com/product/slimmelezer/) is a compact build easy to use module to read data via the P1 port on a Smart Meter.
 Based on an ESP8266 (Wemos D1), the SlimmeLezer is perfect to use with [ESPHome](https://esphome.io) and integrates seamless into [Home Assistant](https://www.home-assistant.io).

+## :warning: DSMR version 2.2/3.0 fork :warning:

 This repository is a fork from the original [zuidwijk/dsmr](https://github.com/zuidwijk/dsmr) but adapted to support DSMR versions 2.2 and 3.0.